The Routing section provides the following options:

 Route summarization reduces the number of routes that a router must maintain.
 A summary route is a single route that is used to represent multiple routes.
-It saves bandwidth by sending a single route advertisement, reducing the number of links between routers.
-It saves memory because only one route address is maintained.
+Route summarization saves bandwidth by sending a single route advertisement, reducing the number of links between routers.
+Route summarization saves memory because only one route address is maintained.
 The CPU resources are used more efficiently by avoiding recursive lookups.
 You have an option to add summary routes without specifying the gateway IP address.

 You can also select the default routing domain that applies to all the sites.

 To match routes from a specific routing domain, click + Routing Domain and choose one of the configured Routing Domains from the drop-down list.
 Click Save.